Data Science at Scale

 How to Scale Data Science Projects?

-There are many technical, architectural, and process improvements that can be incorporated in a data science project at the very beginning stage to ensure it can be scaled easily in the future as the project matures.
+There are several technical, architectural, and process improvements that can be incorporated in a data science project at the very beginning stage to ensure it can be scaled easily in the future as the project matures.
 We have listed three strategies that can help you create a scalable data science project

 1. Automatic Deployment and Resource Management